victorBuzdugan/ConsumablesTracker/README.md

 ### Update schedules function
 Checks in the database for schedules that need to be updated by comparing the `Update date` of the schedule with the current date.

+### Email notification
+Send a user email notification to each eligible user and a admin email notification to each eligible admin with app status (requests, products to order...).

 ## Logging
 The app has a logger configured to write to a file some important events from the app.
 The log file (`logger.log`) is a time rotating file resetting after 30 days and keeping 1 file as backup, practically having almost 2 months of log records.